 One of the biggest challenges retailers face is uncovering the best way to incorporate a closed-loop supply chain strategy while putting waste to future practical purposes.
 They also face growing pressures from consumers who expect them to mitigate the harmful social and environmental impact their conventional supply chains are having.

 The Role of UBQ in a Sustainable Supply Chain

 While it will undoubtedly take some time for retailers to change their behaviors, sustainability is destined to remain a priority for the sector and other industries.
-The benefits to closing the supply chain loop and adopting a circular economy model are too significant for retailers to pass up.
-As the world’s industries advance sustainability goals to meet the 17 SDGs “2030 Agenda,” retailers will continue to identify the solutions that best fit their specific supply chain strategy.
+The benefits of closing the supply chain loop and adopting a circular economy model are too significant for retailers to pass up.
+As the world’s industries advance sustainability goals to meet the to meet the 17 Sustainable Development Goals set out in the 2030 Agenda for Sustainable Development, retailers will continue to identify the solutions that best fit their specific supply chain strategy.